 So a HUGE thank you to these following educators:

 Richard Crittenden, Dr. Robert DeSimone, Dr. Arden Hopkin, Richard Isaacs, Dr. Lawrence Vincent, Elizabeth Vrenios.

-And of course, without the many, many students who have let me use them as guinea pigs and who have taught me by just being themselves, I wouldn’t have a purpose in sharing these ideas.
+And of course, without the many, many students who have let me use them as guinea pigs and who have taught me by just being themselves.
+Without them I wouldn’t have a purpose in sharing these ideas.